DevonSmith/DevonSmith.github.io/cs460/hw2/index.md

     }
 }
 ```
-This code will create the popper dynamically and could be altered to provide more validation checking if needed.
+This code creates the popper dynamically and can be altered to provide more validation checking as needed.

 #### User Friendly Check Box

-After that was created I needed to implement the checkbox that would allow the user to choose if they wanted to see the contents of the stack as the application was being run.
-This will check to see if the user has unchecked the checkbox and will clear the stack printout.
+Then I implemented a checkbox that allows the user to choose whether or not to view the contents of the stack as the application is being run.
+It also checks to see if the user has unchecked the checkbox and clears the stack printout accordingly.

 ```js
 // checks the status of the show stack checkbox